TylerAuer/nfl-clientside/README.md

 ## About the League

 This style of league is great because it takes very little effort but makes the whole season more fun.
 Each person drafts a certain number of teams for either their wins or their losses.
 Once a team's wins or losses have been drafted, no other participant can draft that team.
 You then get a point for each matching result (ex: if I draft the Jaguars for wins, I get one point for each win they accumulate during the season.)
+No points for ties.

 ### **Tips**